Charity wins bid to take over Inverness bull stud farm land

 RPID refused the asset transfer request because it said the land was needed for growing winter food, such as barley, hay or silage, for the bulls.

-It said losing the field would mean sourcing alternative feed, leading an increase to the farm's running costs which would be passed on to the crofters.
+It said losing the field would mean sourcing alternative feed, leading to an increase to the farm's running costs which would be passed on to the crofters.

 The bull stud scheme at Knocknagael dates back to Victorian times.